thangleiter/phd_thesis/README.md

 - The most recent version of the compiled document is automatically placed at `review/main.pdf`.
 - Reviews should be placed in `reviews/`, preferably by branching off at the commit at which the review starts :)
 - The TeX style is included as a git submodule at `lib/kaobook`.
+- Fonts not available from CTAN are included as a git submodule at `lib/fonts`.
-- There are two concurrent branches, `kaobook` and `kaobook_tectonic`, which use different project layouts for different TeX engines, `latexmk` and `tectonic`, respectively.
+- There are two concurrent branches, `main` and `tectonic`, which use different project layouts for different TeX engines, `latexmk/LuaLaTeX` and `tectonic/XeLaTeX`, respectively.
   To automatically switch to the correct submodule branch when switching branches in the main repository, run
   ```
   git config core.hooksPath .githooks
   ```

-# To Do's
+# To Dos
 ## Content
 ### FF
 - [ ] `\mathsf{}` for `\Hspace`, `\basis`, `\Lspace`?